dluman/yard-assignment/README.md

 The chart below summarizes the percentage of your `inventory` that you'll need to have in order to create the correct soil.

-To collect the ingredients for the various soils, head to the `dirt` pile in the `garden` and pick up the correct amount of dirt to try your luck with the `SoilMixer`!
-Each soil has
+To collect the ingredients for the various soils, head to the `dirt` pile in the `garden` and pick up the correct amount of dirt to try your luck with the `Croomba.py`!

 |Type |Sand |Silt |Clay |
 |:----|:----|:----|:----|